Articles

 Whether you want to load up your digital sign with restaurant menus, school announcements, or workplace safety protocol, you'll need a CMS to make it happen.

-Digital signage content managers can range from a low one-time cost to hundreds of dollars per month for enterprise software licenses.
+Digital signage content managers range from $5 per screen per month for browser-based platforms to hundreds of dollars per month for enterprise software licenses with proprietary hardware.

-In this guide, we dive into the top platforms no matter your budget.
+In this guide, we dive into the 7 top platforms in 2026 — no matter your budget — and give you 10 pro tips for getting more out of whichever one you pick.

 What's in this guide: